Broker Check

 Another disadvantage is that each plan will differ based on the state that administers it, meaning you’ll have to do quite a bit of research to know which plan works best for your situation.

-Fortunately, there are websites like SavingForCollege.com that aggregate information and offer free calculators and comparison tools.
+Fortunately, there are websites like SavingForCollege.com that aggregate information and offers free calculators and comparison tools.

-A good Financial Advisor will take the time to understand what you want to achieve and what resources you have available, and then help put that information in the context of each investing option to pick the right mix of accounts to set you on the path to saving for your children's higher education.
+A good Financial Advisor will take the time to understand what you want to achieve and what resources you have available, and then help you pick the right mix of accounts to suite your specific needs.

 Book Your Free One-Hour Consultation